Digitally Sign a PDF Document

 5 | ✅ (no further edits allowed) | ✅ (no further edits allowed) | ✅ (no further edits allowed) |

-Above, we have a documents that has been through 6 different iterations.
+Above, we have documents that have been through 6 different iterations.
 This document may be being passed around departments of a company with approval until being finalized at iteration 3.
 In this iteration, both Person A and Person B signed the document with the permission "Form Field Edits Only" set.
 This means that filling in form fields in the PDF document is allowed, but any other change to the document will invalidate their signatures.

-Roll back to an Old Revision
+Roll Back to an Old Revision

 To roll back to a previous revision of a PDF, you can use the GetRevision